Emergency Dentist — Houston, TX

 More often than not, you’re better off visiting an emergency dentist in Houston if you need urgent dental care.
 The only exceptions would be:

 - Your jaw is fractured, dislocated, or otherwise broken

 - You have deep lacerations in your mouth or on your face that won’t stop bleeding

 - You have swelling in your mouth that is making it hard to breathe or swallow

 Will My Toothache Go Away On Its Own?

 As a rule of thumb, toothaches do NOT go away on their own.
 If the toothache is due to irritation in the gums outside of the tooth, then the pain may fade.
 However, teeth cannot repair themselves after they have become infected or damaged.

 There are many possible reasons why a tooth might hurt, and you won’t know for sure until you have your mouth examined by a dentist.
 Just to be on the safe side, it’s better to schedule an appointment sooner rather than later.
 Otherwise, the damage may worsen to the point that you require a more expensive and invasive procedure.

 Despite their name, toothpicks are generally unsafe to use, especially if they’re made of wood.
-It’s all too easy to accidentally scratch your teeth or soft tissues.
+It’s all too easy to accidentally scratch your teeth or puncture your soft tissues.
 Wooden toothpicks can splinter and break off inside your mouth, causing severe damage.
 You might even swallow them, which can be fatal.
-If an object is trapped between your teeth, avoid using a toothpick except as a last resort.
+If an object is trapped between your teeth, avoid using a toothpick.
 Give us a call instead; we have the technology and skills to safely remove the object.

 You’ll be pleased to know that an initial emergency exam is actually fairly inexpensive.
 However, the procedures commonly used to treat dental emergencies are usually more restorative than preventive in nature.
 This means that they’re not eligible for as much insurance coverage as routine services like cleanings.